The symmetric Square of the Theta Divisor in Genus 4: Introduction

-The main result of this paper is the proof of conjecture C for $g=4$.
-In the proof given in sections \ref{sec:outline} and \ref{sec:decomposition} we consider a degeneration of~$(X, \Theta)$ into the Jacobian variety of a generic curve of genus $4$.
-This provides a restriction functor $\rho: \Rep(G(X, \Theta)) \to \Rep(G_\Psi)$, where $G_\Psi\subset G(X, \Theta)$ is an algebraic subgroup defined via the formalism of the nearby cycles $\Psi$ as outlined in section~\ref{sec:cycles}.
-To prove the conjecture we compare $\rho$ with another functor $\MT$ from $\Rep(G(X, \Theta))$ to the category of representations of the Mumford-Tate group of $\Theta$.
-For the study of this second functor the main input will be the knowledge of the primitive cohomology of $\Theta$ which we express in section~\ref{sec:motivic} in terms of the intermediate Jacobian of a cubic threefold as in~\cite{Do} and \cite{Iz}, using results of~\cite{Co}, \cite{CM} and \cite{IvS}.
+Here by the term {\em general} we mean that the claim holds for every ppav in a suitable Zariski-open dense subset of the moduli space $\calA_g$ of complex ppav's of dimension~$g$.
+The proof of the main theorem will be given in sections~\ref{sec:outline} and \ref{sec:decomposition} and uses a degeneration of $X$ into the Jacobian of a general curve.
+Such a degeneration gives a restriction functor $\rho: \Rep(G(X, \Theta)) \to \Rep(G_\Psi)$, where $G_\Psi\subset G(X, \Theta)$ is an algebraic subgroup defined via the formalism of the nearby cycles $\Psi$ as outlined in section~\ref{sec:cycles}.
+Together with the information obtained from this restriction functor we consider a second tensor functor $\MT$ from $\Rep(G(X, \Theta))$ to the category of representations of the Mumford-Tate group of the theta divisor.
+To make effective use of this second functor, we exploit the fact that the primitive cohomology of the theta divisor is related to the intermediate Jacobian of a cubic threefold ~\cite{Do}, \cite{Iz} and use results of~\cite{Co}, \cite{CM} and \cite{IvS} on cubic threefolds, see section~\ref{sec:motivic}.